cheshi-mantu/allure-report-one-to-three/toc/allure3.md

 #### What has changed?

-Report → Tool
+Report → Set of Tools

 1. Modern Technology stack
    1. `npm install allure`
-      2. `npx allure`
+   1. `npx allure`
 2. Generation of the report itself is optional
 3. Run your favourite plug-in
    1. allure2
    2. awesome
    3. csv
    4. dashboard
    5. log
    6. jira
    7. slack
    8. testplan
    9. and others that do not exist yet
-4. act based on the previous results
+4. Act based on the previous results

 ## Commands